codesquezze/give4good/README.md

 Join us on our mission to make a difference.
 Whether you choose to buy, donate, or both, every action counts.
 Together, we can build a more sustainable and compassionate world.

 ## Our Team
+- Sahil Kumar
+- Krishna Chandra Roy
 - Aman Kumar
-- Abhishek Porwal
-- Abhinav Pandey
-- Pratyush Ghatole

 ## Technologies Used